LinkedPasts/linked-places-format/README.md

 - it is designed primarily around [JSON-LD syntax](https://json-ld.org/spec/latest/json-ld/), which makes it both valid RDF (XML, Turtle, etc.) and JSON
 - it is valid [GeoJSON](https://tools.ietf.org/html/rfc7946), therefore readily rendered in many web mapping applications; in fact, it is an implementation of [GeoJSON-T](https://github.com/kgeographer/geojson-t), an experimental extension to GeoJSON that standardizes the representation of temporal attributes
-- it provides for optional temporal scoping of place names, geometry (location/extent), and *part-of* relations
+- it provides for optional temporal scoping of names, geometry, place type, and place relations

 ### An example Linked Places record
 Contributions take the form of a [GeoJSON-LD](http://geojson.org/geojson-ld/) FeatureCollection containing one or more Feature objects.
-In order to index metadata about place records from multiple gazetteers, Linked Places accomodates these attribute elements: **id**, **title**, **ccode**, **namings**, **parthood**, **placetypes**, **geometry**, **descriptions**, **depictions**, **relations**, and **when**.
+In order to index metadata about place records from multiple gazetteers, Linked Places accommodates these attribute elements: **id**, **title**, **ccode**, **namings**, **placetypes**, **geometry**, **relations**, **descriptions**, **depictions**, **links**, and **when**.

-All property labels (keys) are aliases for terms formally defined in several linked ontologies; mappings for them are listed in [this context document](http://linkedpasts.org/assets/linkedplaces-context.jsonld), and informal notes about them appear below.
+All property labels (keys) are aliases for terms formally defined in several linked ontologies; mappings for them are listed in [this context document](https://raw.githubusercontent.com/LinkedPasts/linked-places/master/linkedplaces-context-v1.3.jsonld), and informal notes about them appear below.
 Several terms introduced in the Linked Places format will be defined in a new Linked Pasts Ontology (lpo:) [*coming soon*].

-Various serializations of the following example can be [explored in the JSON-LD Playground](https://tinyurl.com/y9rwrpvc).
+Various serializations of the following example can be [explored in the JSON-LD Playground]().
 The collection/record is also mappable, as seen in this [geojson.io-generated Gist](https://gist.github.com/kgeographer/9cf3441a99b8aa3bc25d464a3de920db) and rendered [automatically in GitHub](https://github.com/LinkedPasts/linked-places/blob/master/example.json).

 ```
 {